Recipes

 Herb Crusted Pork Neck

 Be bold and ring the changes with this simply delicious de-boned Pork neck.
 The fresh herb crust is versatile and can be used successfully with either fresh fish or chicken breasts.
 Lemon zest adds zing.
-8 Pork neck steaks, trimmed into palm-sized portions 1" thick Salt and pepper,...
+I have used this recipe for pork chops, and the coating is perfect for the meat side of a...